Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 The code passed the validator test.
 ## Javascript Validator Testing
 I have also thoroughly tested the javascript code using jasmine and a Javascript Validator https://esprima.org/demo/validate.html.
+## Jasmine Testing
+I have followed the video tutorial on the code institute course for using Jasmine testing and have stored these files in the gitignore folder.
 ## Manual Testing
 I have also manually tested all components of the project.
 All of the pages and features are working well with no bugs or problems.
 I have tested the project thoroughly on a laptop and it looks good and works well and I have tested it on my tablet and mobile.
 This game works best on a desktop or tablet device.